Country Report Portugal

 Amid the very high public debt level a robust budgetary effort will be necessary for many years to come, while a scenario of debt becoming unsustainable cannot be excluded.

 Partly due to the period of structural low economic growth since the 1990’s, Portugal has the lowest GDP per capita of the larger eurozone countries.
-This period of low growth can be explained by several structural weaknesses in comparison to its European peers: a low level of domestic competition, an inflexible labor market, an inefficient government and a poor business climate.
+This period of low growth can be explained by several structural weaknesses in comparison to its European peers: a low level of domestic competition, an inflexible labour market, an inefficient government and a poor business climate.
 After the financial crisis Portugal entered several years of severe economic contraction, driven by a large austerity effort, private deleveraging and weak external demand.
 While the relatively closed Portuguese economy is far away from internal balance, the external balance has improved quickly since the crisis.
 It should be noted that this rebalancing is driven largely by an import contraction and only to a smaller extent by export growth.
 Structural low growth has increased worries about public debt sustainability: in November 2011, the Portuguese government received a rescue package from Europe and the IMF, worth €78bn.
 Considerable progress has been made under this bailout program, especially regarding the implementation of structural reforms and safeguarding financial stability.
 However, the self-defeating character of recession and austerity led to a rapid rise of Portugal’s unemployment rate (16%) and to increasing public dissatisfaction with the policies demanded by Portugal’s creditors.
 Since the large public protests in September 2012, there have been several disputes between the current coalition partners, fuelled by stiff pressure from the opposition and by the decision by the Constitutional Court to reject several austerity measures.
 Although the fragmentation of Portugal’s political landscape is limited –since the democratic reforms after the dictatorship ended in 1974 the landscape is dominated by two parties- the harsh economic situation makes it difficult to continue with necessary structural reforms.